 - Kinetic perimetry

-This equipment offers many functions to optometrists.
-For instance, it can help you analyze the edema and slits of the macula as well as any imperfection on the nerve fibers.
+Heidelberg HRT 3 offers many functions to optometrists.
+For instance, it can help you analyze the edema and slits of the macula and any imperfection on the nerve fibers.
 A doctor can describe the optic nerve head of a glaucoma patient with the help of this machine.
 You can also evaluate related anatomical features using the equipment.

 Optic disc analysis

-Though you may be an expert in the field, the optic disc analysis can outperform your interpretation and give you accurate test results.
-Optic disc analysis can detect glaucoma even in patients who don’t get early symptoms of the disease.
+Though you may be an expert in the field, optical disc analysis can outperform your interpretation and give you accurate test results.
+Optic disc analysis can detecting glaucoma even in patients who don’t get early symptoms of the disease.
 It can recognize superior defects that later develop into glaucoma by focusing on the baseline readings alone.
 The machine also makes use of a micron resolution that provides an in-depth analysis of the corneal structure.

 - Selectable databases